puppetlabs/puppet-docs/source/puppet/5.5/modules_publishing.markdown

 * [Puppet Development Kit][pdk]: A package of development and testing tools to help you create great modules.

-{:.concept}
+{:.section}
 ## Naming your module

 Your module has two names: a short name, like "mysql", and a long name that includes your Forge username, like "puppetlabs-mysql".

-To upload to the Forge, you must use the module long name.
+To upload to the Forge, use the module long name.
 This name is composed of your Forge username and the short name of your module.
-For example, the user named "puppetlabs" maintains a "mysql" module, which is known to the Forge as "puppetlabs-mysql".
+For example, the "puppetlabs" user maintains a "mysql" module, which is known to the Forge as "puppetlabs-mysql".
 Use this long name in your module's `metadata.json` file.
 This helps disambiguate modules that might have common short names, such as "mysql" or "apache."

 However, your module directory on disk must use the short name, without the username prefix.
 Module directory names cannot contain dashes or periods; only letters, numbers, and underscores.
 As long as you have the correct long name in your `metadata.json` file, the `puppet module build` command uses the correct names in the correct places.

-> **Note**: Although the Puppet Forge expects to receive modules named `username-module`, its web interface presents them as `username/module`.
+> **Note**: Although the  Forge expects to receive modules named `username-module`, its web interface presents them as `username/module`.
 Always use the `username-module` style in your metadata files and when issuing commands.

 Related topics: